frozenfoxx/docker-schemaverse/README.md

 ```

 ## Persistent volume
 This image provides a persistent volume for `/var/lib/postgresql` if desired.
-If you wish to maintain the volume after the container is destroyed you can override it:
+If you wish to maintain the volume after the container is destroyed simply don't tell Docker to remove it with `--rm`.
+You can also override it:

 ```
-docker run -d --rm -p 5432:5432 -v /some/persistent/path:/var/lib/postgresql --name=schemaverse_server frozenfoxx/docker-schemaverse:latest
+docker run -d -p 5432:5432 -v /some/persistent/path:/var/lib/postgresql --name=schemaverse_server frozenfoxx/docker-schemaverse:latest
 ```

 ## Connect to the database